Why the rise of Iranian-Americans in tech is no surprise

 Nozad also evokes Sharif University of Technology in Iran, which has produced large numbers of PhD students for Stanford, as Newsweek once noted.
 In fact, the report praised Sharif as having “one of the best undergraduate electrical-engineering programs in the world.”
 That’s saying something, considering the talent that resides in U.S. schools such as MIT, Caltech and Stanford itself.

-As for what else could be at work, Nozad suggests that a focus on looking after other Iranians is also key.
-Indeed, speaking of the Iranians he knows, he calls them “all really kind and caring and compassionate,” a trait that he insists extends to the corporate workplace.”
+As for what else could be at work, Nozad suggests that a focus on looking after other Iranians is key.
+Speaking of the Iranians he knows, he calls them “all really kind and caring and compassionate,” a trait that he insists extends to the corporate workplace.”
 We are raised to care for each other and I think we treat companies like family, too.”

 Certainly, Khosrowshahi seems to have won over employees at Expedia, more than 2,200 of whom gave him such high marks that he was recently ranked 39 of 100 of the top-rated CEOs in the U.S. at the jobs website Glassdoor.